Governing Law

 What is the July 1, 2026 deadline in Maryland?

-July 1, 2026 is a CAA obligation -- not a producer deadline.
+July 1, 2026 is a CAA obligation, not a producer deadline.
 CAA must submit its producer, brand, and material list to Maryland MDE by that date.
-Maryland's producer registration and simplified supply report deadline was May 31, 2026.
+Maryland's producer registration and simplified supply report deadline was May 31, 2026, a CAA-set program date rather than a statutory one; COMAR 26.04.14 fixes no May 31 date.

 When do Maryland EPR fees begin?